- Military Life Cycle

 When service members tell you that they’ve received “orders to mobilize,” that means they’ll soon be deployed.
 This is the moment they have trained for since they entered basic training: preparing to serve a greater mission wherever and whenever they are needed.

-Sure, your heart may be beating fast, but don’t let that overshadow the pride you have in your service member right now.
-Practically speaking, here’s what those deployment orders mean for both your service member and you as their family member, along with suggestions on how you can best support them before they ship off to their temporary duty station.
+Sure, your heart may be beating fast right now, but don’t let that overshadow the pride you have in your service member.
+Here’s what those deployment orders mean for both your service member and you as a family member, along with suggestions on how you can best support service members before they ship off to their temporary duty station.

 Get Connected to Military Life: Official eNewsletter